2026 Cannabis Industry Statistics

 Statista Market Projections 2025

-Cannabis prices are still compressing, and brands are consolidating
+Cannabis prices are still compressing

-Cannabis adds approximately $115.2 billion to the economy in 2024
+Cannabis will add approximately $149.1 billion to the economy in 2026

 According to the MJBizFactbook, for every $10 consumers and patients spend at dispensaries, an additional $18 will be injected into the economy.